NiklasRosenstein/slap/docs/content/commands/test.md

 default it runs multiple commands, prefixes the output them with the test name (similar to `docker-compose logs`), works across multiple projects in a mono-repository and prints a summary of the results at the end.

+If there is an active virtual environment and you are not already in a virtual environment, it will be activated before the test commands are run.

 <details><summary>Synopsis</summary>
 ```
 @shell slap test --help